JupaCreations/Belt-Balance-System/README.md

 BBS is a device that can be used inside a 3D printer to measure 2 independed belt tensions.
 With readily available electronic components you can make this DIY device with small effort and skills.
-The base BBS is in base designed for a RatRig V-Core 3 300mm 3D printer
+The base BBS is in basic designed for a RatRig V-Core 3 300mm 3D printer

 Feel free to use this project in NON COMMERCIAL DIY products.
 The project comes as is and there is no warranty or questions to be answered, sorry.